Lamb comes with three built-in themes: base, 2024, and 2026.

 • All functions available in theme.php can be reused in the theme.

 • A theme does not need to provide every file.
-Lamb falls back to src/themes/default/ when a file is missing in the active theme.
+Lamb falls back to src/themes/base/ when a file is missing in the active theme.

 • The only file path that is always expected in the active theme is styles/styles.css, because the_styles() always loads that stylesheet from the selected theme.